- Events, Workshops

 Enable “Automatically write changes into XMP” as a backup in case there’s a problem with the Catalog, so your edits won’t be lost.
 The XMP Sidecar Files (containing Edits, Metadata) will be saved in the same location as the corresponding image.

-Go to: Edit > Catalog Settings > Metadata tab
+Go to: Edit (Win) or Lightroom Classic (macOS) then Catalog Settings > Metadata tab

 Enable Catalog Backups, and configure the catalog backups be saved on a different drive from the drive the catalog is on, just in case the Catalog drive fails.